-In addition to transmitting diseases, ticks can cause other health problems in dogs, including:
+Ticks can cause other health problems in dogs, including:

 Skin irritation or infection

-Ticks and Your Home
+Your Yard and Home

 Ticks prefer warm, grassy areas and may thrive in unruly sections of your yard.
 The brown dog tick can also live and reproduce inside your home.
 Its favorite hiding spots include cracks, curtains, under rugs and furniture, and behind radiators.

-Are Topical Treatments Safe?
+Are Skin Treatments Safe?

-Several natural flea and tick remedies can cause severe reactions in cats and dogs.
+Some natural flea and tick remedies can cause severe reactions in cats and dogs.
 These include: